 Top players ( and most golfers ) seem only to putt really well a few times per season, and are left wondering why they aren’t consistent all year.
 A large majority of the reason is, there are not good adjustments by the player on different stimp speeds and grasses.

 So then most players want to know how to change their putting when playing other courses.
 Changing their putting, will only invite variability.
 It would be better that they apply, created stroke lengths.
 Poor adjustments are due in part, to not developing different stroke lengths to match the distance and speed of the green.
 The vast majority of golfers, even the best players in the world make the adjustments by changing the time of their stroke and work at finding a feel for the different greens.
 This changing of time and finding a feel is not the best method to develop consistent speed control.

-Many players will tell you, they are a feel putters.
-So what does that mean?
 First of all, feel changes daily.
-So that means, the player is really hunting for something to feel.
+So that means, a player that plays with feel, is really hunting for something to feel.
 If you are hunting, the results will vary daily just like our feelings do.
 It is an example of putting that leaves the outcome to chance, because it is left unchecked.
 In my opinion that is a subjective way, a poor way, and a costly way to go about playing a game that requires precision.